FikratH/ielts-platform/cursor-logs.md

 ### Conclusion
 All sorting and ordering logic is correctly implemented throughout the Listening test system.
 The only issue found was the non-existent serializer import, which has been fixed.
 All parts and questions are consistently sorted by `part_number` and `order` respectively at all levels (database queries, serialization, and frontend rendering).

+## 2025-11-23 - Curator weekly overview refactor

+### Summary
+- Added backend endpoint `CuratorWeeklyOverviewView` with `/api/curator/weekly-overview/` that aggregates Listening/Reading/Writing results per student and then by group or teacher, using only teacher_overall_score for Writing.
+- The endpoint supports filters for group, teacher, specific test IDs, and date range, and returns per-student module statuses plus an overall band calculated from available L/R/W bands.
+- Implemented new React page `CuratorWeeklyOverviewPage` that calls this endpoint, shows unified weekly results on a single screen with mode toggle (groups/teachers), summary cards, and expandable rows revealing students with L/R/W/overall bands; Writing cells show “ещё не выставлен” when teacher score is pending.
+- Updated `CuratorDashboard` to render `CuratorWeeklyOverviewPage` so existing `/curator/dashboard` navigation now opens the new unified weekly view without changing routes.

+### Follow-up
+- Fixed Django URL config error by adding `CuratorStudentDetailView` to the imports list in `backend/core/urls.py` so the existing `curator/student-detail/<int:student_id>/` route resolves correctly when running the server.
+- Fixed subsequent URL config error by importing `CuratorMissingTestsView` into `backend/core/urls.py` to match the existing `curator/missing-tests/` route.
+- Updated `CuratorMissingTestsView` to consider only writing/listening/reading modules (speaking removed) and wired `StudentsMissingTestsWidget` into the new `CuratorWeeklyOverviewPage` so curators see missing tests directly on the main dashboard.
+- Extended `CuratorWeeklyOverviewView` to expose per-student latest writing session/essay IDs and added a “By students” mode plus clickable writing cells in `CuratorWeeklyOverviewPage` that navigate to `/writing-result/<sessionId>` for quick essay inspection.
+- Refined curator dashboard UX/UI: `CuratorWeeklyOverviewPage` now has a compact header with mode pills (By students/groups/teachers), a two-row filter card (Group/Teacher/Writing and Listening/Reading/Period), summary cards plus a side `StudentsMissingTestsWidget`, a clean main student table with L/R/W/overall columns, and simplified group/teacher views without nested expanders.
+Restored `Speaking` link in curator sidebar and mobile navbar.

 ## 2025-11-21 - Listening task prompt size question